-The ruling "proves that the U.S. side has violated WTO rules, repeatedly abused trade remedy measures, which has serious damaged the fair and just nature of the international trade environment and weakened the stability of the multilateral trading system," the ministry said.
+The ruling "proves that the U.S. side has violated WTO rules, repeatedly abused trade remedy measures, which has seriously damaged the fair and just nature of the international trade environment and weakened the stability of the multilateral trading system," the ministry said.

-The WTO ruled that the United States had not fully complied with a 2014 ruling against its anti-subsidy tariffs on a range of Chinese products.
+The WTO ruled the United States had not fully complied with a 2014 ruling against its anti-subsidy tariffs on a range of Chinese products.
 However, it also supported the U.S. claim that Chinese exporters were getting subsidies from "public bodies", despite Beijing's assertions to the contrary.

 China went to the WTO in 2012 to challenge U.S. anti-subsidy tariffs on Chinese exports including solar panels, wind turbines, steel cylinders and aluminum extrusions.

 The tariffs that Trump is expected to announce will aim at curbing theft of U.S. technology by China.

 U.S. Trade Representative Robert Lighthizer said on Wednesday they would target China's high technology sector and there could also be restrictions on Chinese investments in the United States.
 Other sectors like apparel could also be hit.

 An editorial in the state-run China Daily newspaper said the world should stand together to prevent a trade war, warning that China would not be the Trump administration's only target.

 "Since the U.S. seems unlikely to mend its ways, other countries should stop hoping they will be spared its protectionist shots and become more resolute in standing firm against them," the newspaper said.

 "History shows the pinpricks of protectionism can ultimately lead to the shots of war somewhere down the line."